-In 2015 we also co-signed a letter from the Fair Labor Association to the relevant ministries and the Turkish Prime Minister, calling for the government to grant Syrian refugees valid work permits and social security rights.
+In 2015 we co-signed a letter from the Fair Labor Association to the relevant ministries and the Turkish Prime Minister, calling for the government to grant Syrian refugees valid work permits and social security rights.
+In January 2016, The Turkish Ministry of Labor announced the new regulation which granted easier access to work permit for Syrian refugees.